 Trade and Acquisition Rumors

 There are no trade or acquisition rumors to report.

 Opening Day is scheduled for Sunday, April 2.
-The Cardinals will play the Cubs at 7:30 pm on Sunday night, a game that will be televised on ESPN.
+The Cardinals play the Cubs at 7:30 pm on Sunday night, a game that will be televised on ESPN.
+The Opening Day ceremonies will be broadcast on Fox Sports Midwest.
 The Cardinals’ regular season schedule can be found here.

-Bonus for members of The Cardinal Nation: BaseballHQ’s Top 15 Cardinals Prospects: 2017
+Bonus for members of The Cardinal Nation: Predicting the Peoria 2017 Opening Roster

 Not yet a member?

 Join The Cardinal Nation for the most comprehensive coverage of the St. Louis Cardinals from the majors through the entire minor league system.
 Take advantage of our seven-day free trial.